PlayFab/thundernetes/docs/quickstart/allocation-scaling.md

 The arguments to the allocation call are two:

-* buildID: this must be the same as the buildID configured in the GameServerBuild
+* buildID (required): this must be the same as the buildID configured in the GameServerBuild
-* sessionID: a GUID that you can use to identify the game server session.
+* sessionID (required): a GUID that you can use to identify the game server session.
 Must be unique for each game server you allocate.
 If you try to allocate using a sessionID that is in use, the call will return the details of the existing game server.
+* sessionCookie (optional): an optional string that contains information that is passed to the game server.
+Retrievable by GSDK
+* initialPlayers (optional): an optional array of strings containing the user IDs of the players that are expected to connect initially to the server.
+Retrievable by GSDK

 Result of the allocate call is the IP/Port of the server in JSON format.